microbit-matt-hillsdon/keyosd/README.md

 ## Positioning

 - **Default position:** Bottom-right corner with 1rem (16px) inset
+- **Scrollbar-aware:** Accounts for scrollbar presence when positioning
 - **Fixed positioning:** Stays visible when scrolling
+- **Corner-relative anchoring:** When dragged, automatically anchors to the nearest corner
+- **Smart resize behavior:** Maintains position relative to its anchor corner when window resizes
-- **Bounds checking:** Automatically constrains position within viewport on window resize
+- **Bounds checking:** Automatically constrains position within viewport
 - **Draggable:** Click and drag to reposition anywhere on screen

 ## Development